pipedreamerai/SheetHappens/README.md

 - Auto apply-per-sheet: formatting is applied when you activate a sheet
 - Selection callout: select a changed cell to see “New / Old” values
 - One-click cleanup: Stop Diff removes all highlights and resets tab colors
+- Revert cells with a one-click "Revert" button
+- Operates only on cell values and NOT on formatting

 ## Quickstart